eimon-eimran/eimon-eimran/README.md

-<p style="text-align: center;">💞️ "Nobody ever figures out what life is all about, and it doesn't matter.
+<p style="text-align: center;"> "Nobody ever figures out what life is all about, and it doesn't matter.
 Explore the world.
-Nearly everything is really interesting if you go into it deeply enough." --Richard P. Feynman  💞️
+Nearly everything is really interesting if you go into it deeply enough." --Richard P. Feynman
 </p>

-👋 Hi, I am Eimran from Bangladesh.
-I am 24 years old.
-I have graduated from Rajshahi University of Engineering & Technology (RUET) with a BS in Computer Science and Engineering (CSE).
-Currently, I am working as a Full-stack Software Engineer at CoKreates Ltd. I have almost two years of experience in Software Engineering and one year as a Research Assistant.

 - RESEARCH INTEREST:
   - Machine Learning.